Dallas Breach of Contract Attorney

 - Cancellation and restitution

-Cancellation and restitution is the final option.
+- Cancellation and restitution.
 The non-breaching party could cancel the contract and sue the other party for compensation if the non-breaching party has given a benefit to the breaching party.
 Restitution puts the non-breaching party back in the position it would have been in prior to the breach, while cancellation voids the contract and relieves all parties of any obligation under the agreement.

 Let Us Get Your Results